NVIDIA/cuDecomp/docs/api/f_api.rst

 .. f:type:: cudecompGridDescAutotuneOptions

   A data structure defining autotuning options for grid descriptor creation.

+  Call :f:func:`cudecompGridDescAutotuneOptionsSetDefaults` before first passing an instance to :f:func:`cudecompGridDescCreate`.
+Public fields may be modified and initialized instances may be copied afterward.

   :f integer n_warmup_trials: number of warmup trials to run for each tested configuration during autotuning
   :f integer n_trials: number of timed trials to run for each tested configuration during autotuning